tashfiq12/Beginner_Level_webscrapping/README.md

 # Project Overview
-  A basic level web scraping project where I can extracted important notices with Date from my University  Military Institute of Science and Technology website.
+  A basic level web scraping project where I can extract important notices with Date from my University  [Military Institute of Science and Technology website](https://mist.ac.bd) .
 It's just a starting for me in web scappping arena.
-In this project all the data will be saved in .csv format.
+In this project all the data will be saved in excel format.

   ## Built with
   * NodeJs